-Exploring policy narratives that support the modelling of sufficiency trajectories has revealed the need to incorporate policies with different time horizons.
-Sufficiency has to be sustained by both short- and long-term policies and these actions need to be well coordinated.
+Exploring policy narratives that support the modelling of sufficiency scenario assumptions has revealed the need to incorporate policies within different time horizons (FULFILL, 2024b).
+Sufficiency has to be sustained by both short- and long-term policies and these actions need to be well coordinated (FULFILL, 2023h).
 Combining different time horizons policies also facilitates the understanding and thus the political acceptance and support for progressive change from citizens.
-Understanding the political direction (climate or energy targets) and the association of progressive measures is necessary to take citizens on board towards sufficient lifestyle changes.
+Understanding the political direction (climate and/or energy targets) and the association of progressive measures is necessary to take citizens on board towards sufficient lifestyle changes.
+For example, for policies regarding air travel reduction, it is necessary to take into account the time to develop the rail infrastructure as an alternative to flying and to set the pace of regulations such as bans and taxes (FULFILL, 2024b).
+In this case, policies that by nature are long-term because they deal with infrastructure development need to be coordinated with policies that on the contrary may be applied quickly.

 The French example is interesting in this sense: a pool of short-term measures have been implemented in the national sufficiency plan as a way to quickly react to the energy crisis in 2022.
 They had to be articulated with existing 'long-term' programs such as building renovation programs (how to make sure that quick savings do not block coherent efficiency gains later) (Plan bâtiment durable et al., 2023).
-The example of car sizing also showed an interaction of different time horizons between actions at EU level, national and local level.
+The example of the scenario assumption "car sizing" also showed an interaction of different time horizons between actions at EU level, national and local level (FULFILL, 2024b, see section 3.5 on car sizing: "When?").
 The mobilisation of different policy scales and time can induce a 'multiplier effect' to targeted consumers.
-It also allows to investigate different policy tools such as market regulation (market access, targeting the supply-side), national market rules, fiscal incentives at both national and local levels, parking rates, etc. (Gabert et al., 2024).
+It also allows to investigate different policy tools such as market regulation (market access, targeting the supply-side), national market rules, fiscal incentives at both national and local levels, parking rates, etc. (ibid).